TuxVinyards/qqX/README.md

 - The program's built-in downloader will neatly place releases into their own special sub-folder.

-New releases 1.4.1 :christmas_tree: has lots of minor improvements plus now features URL checking and a neat no-hang browser opening for OS Home Pages in quickget.
-Also includes several under the hood changes in readiness for release 1.5 in the new year.
+New release 1.4.1 :christmas_tree: had lots of minor improvements plus now features URL checking and a neat no-hang browser opening for OS Home Pages in quickget.
+Also included several under the hood changes in readiness for release 1.5 in the new year.

-- Use the Github **code/clone** button for the latest tweaks & bug fixes (if needed).
+Release 1.4.5 is semi interim to 1.5.
+As previously, it has yet more improvements but several small new features have also made their way in, hence the number jump.

+Of major importance are two hot fixes for QEMU issues.
+One is 'hpet' deprecated code warning.
+The other is a fix for the QEMU 8.2 smartcard issue that is affecting some distros and appears to be a dependancy or build issue.
+Manjaro, for example seems to be unaffected.
+Both of these fixes can be toggled from the main settings menu.

 The installer script will update the settings file with the new feature options.
+Also, if you you are finding the quickget interface a bit cramped these days, running the desktop part, rather than skipping, will allow you to tweak the terminal size.
+Remembering of course that terminal (monospaced) font size also affects this.
+For that see your desktop control panel.

+There's also a new setting to allow you to place updates in a custom folder, instead of the usual 'Downloads' one ...

+- Use the Github **code/clone** button for the very latest tweaks & bug fixes (if needed).

 ### quickemu quickget X terminal project